iihe-cms-sw/TreeAnalysis/README.md

     $ make

 Bravo !
 You have compiled the RooUnfold classes and you are ready to use it.
+You also need LHAPDF.
+If you are on lxplus it will require the following.
+I found this recipe to work: I m not saying it is the best but it worked for me.
+If you have another solution, please send it to me:

+    $ cd DYJets
+    $ mkdir lhapdf
+    $ cd lhapdf
+    $ ar -x $(SRT_LHAPATH_SCRAMRTDEL)/../../../lib/libLHAPDF.a
+    $ gcc -shared *.o -o libLHAPDF.so

+This will create the libLHAPDF.so from the libLHAPDF.a that I could not get to work.

+Three Makefile are provided.
+One for each host...
+If somebody wants to create a configure script, he can, but I found it easier to have three Makefile and create a symbolinc link to the one we want.
+For example, if you are on lxplus, you will do this:

+    $ ln -s Makefile.lxplus Makefile

+I m mostly working on the m-machines, so I do

+    $ ln -s Makefile.m6 Makefile

+The created link Makefile is mentioned in the .gitignore and will therefore not be commited.

+Now you should have everything setup and you can try to build the executables.
+The source code is contained in the Sources and some in DYJets.
+The code in Sources will only be compiled into .o files.
+While the code in DYJets, meanly some runBlaBla.cc code are dedicated to user executables.
+For example, after compilation you will have

+    $ ./runZJets

+That will use some .o files in the Sources directory.

+So, right now you are ready to compile the Sources code.
+Simply do:

+    $ make

+It will also create the first executable: runZJets

+You can then compile each of the other runBlabla:

+    $ make runRecoComparison
+    $ make runUnfoldingZJets
+    $ make runCombination

+Once you ve done this.
+If there was no error, you can start using the executbles.
+The executables come with some options.
+You can use the option -help to know more about what it is possible to do.

 You can also create some directories that will be needed later: